-My First Time Using LibreView to Help Patients with T2D
+My First Time Using LibreView to Help Patients with Type 2 Diabetes

-Dr. Julia Blanchette, Ph.D., RN, CDCES, is a healthcare professional who works with people with diabetes.
+Dr. Julia Blanchette, PhD, RN, CDCES, is a health care professional who works with people with diabetes.
 As a provider, she helps people with diabetes reach their self-management goals by identifying practical ways to make adjustments to their daily routine.
 Due to the coronavirus pandemic, Julia has learned to do that using virtual telehealth visits with LibreLink and LibreView.
-LibreLink allows friends, family, and caregivers of FreeStyle Libre users to get their glucose readings.
+LibreLink allows friends, family and caregivers of FreeStyle Libre users to get their blood glucose readings.
 LibreView is a cloud-based diabetes management system that provides patients and providers easy-to-understand reports from their continuous glucose monitor (CGM).

-In the interview below, she discusses her first experiences using LibreLink and LibreView to help patients learn more about what impacts their diabetes, why CGM is valuable for people with Type 2 diabetes, and the benefits of virtual healthcare.
+In the interview below, she discusses her first experiences using LibreLink and LibreView to help patients learn more about what impacts their diabetes, why CGM is valuable for people with type 2 diabetes (T2D) and the benefits of virtual health care.

 Thanks for chatting with us, Julia!
 Would you mind introducing yourself to our audience and how you help people in the diabetes space?

 I’m Dr. Julia Blanchette and I am a nurse scientist and diabetes care and education specialist.
 I work right now at the Cleveland Clinic Diabetes Center in Cleveland, Ohio, which I love.
 I’m also starting a position as a post-doctoral research fellow at the University of Utah.
 But for clinical purposes, I work with patients in-person somewhat and virtually using telehealth.
 I work with people with all types of diabetes of all ages, but mainly adolescents, young adults and adults.

 When was the first time you came across the Freestyle Libre?
 What were your initial thoughts on it?
 And then how was it prescribing it to a patient for the first time?